splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

    # The average TAPM value for this month is: 31516

-   # The halfpeak TAPM value for this month is: 47064

 For more information about APM usage reports, see :ref:`view-apm-billing-reports`.

 .. _host-diagnostics-report-apm: